 21. Meet Baste, the younger Duterte.

 Save for their friends and relatives, almost nobody knew Duterte has a younger son.
-But things have changed when Sebastian was appointed representative of the older Duterte in several speaking engagements.
+But things have changed when Sebastian was appointed the representative of the older Duterte in several speaking engagements.
 Suddenly, he’s the center of the spotlight, and things won’t probably change now that his father is the new Philippine president.

 He may look intimidating with his lip ring and tattoos, but Sebastian or ‘Baste’ to his friends is actually uncomfortable facing a huge crowd.
 In one campaign rally in Hong Kong, for example, the 28-year-old surfer and businessman said he felt “uneasy” in front of around 8,000 to 10,000 people.
-He also prefers a simple life, and is hopeful to keep it that way once he’s part of the First Family.
+He also prefers a simple life and is hopeful to keep it that way once he’s part of the First Family.

 Baste has two kids from two different mothers.
 He plans to marry his second wife as soon as he saves enough money.
 The younger Duterte graduated from Ateneo de Davao with a political science degree, which he earned after several semesters in two college courses.
-He tried to enter law school, but quit after only three months.
+He tried to enter law school but quit after only three months.

 22. Rodrigo Duterte on China issue.

-Asked about his stand on the territorial disputes in South China Sea, Duterte said in an interview that he would call for multilateral talks involving claimant countries plus allies including the United States, Japan, and Australia.
+Asked about his stand on the territorial disputes in the South China Sea, Duterte said in an interview that he would call for multilateral talks involving claimant countries plus allies including the United States, Japan, and Australia.

-The tough-talking mayor also insisted that he’s open to have “joint ventures” with China as long as the latter would respect the 200 nautical mile Exclusive Economic Zone mandated by the international law.
+The tough-talking mayor also insisted that he’s open to having “joint ventures” with China as long as the latter would respect the 200 nautical mile Exclusive Economic Zone mandated by the international law.
 He also said that he “would say to China, ‘do not claim anything here and I will not insist also that it is ours’.
 But then I will just keep (turn) a blind eye.”

 23. Rodrigo Duterte vs. Prospero Nograles.